matovu-farid/rc-textfield/README.md

 The `rc-textfield` components are styled using Tailwind CSS, providing a clean and modern look that's fully customizable.
 You can override the default styles by applying your own CSS classes through the `className` prop on both `TextField` and `ErrorText` components.

 To apply the default styles, import the stylesheet from the library by adding the following line to your project:

+You can also customize the appearance of the TextField component by passing a styles prop.
+The styles prop should be an object with keys label, input, container, and error, and values as CSS class strings.

 ```javascript
 import 'rc-textfield/styles';